xiyuanyang45/DynamicPFL/README.md

 ## introduction
 - the main_base.py is the inplementation of DP-FedAvg
-- the ours.py is the proposed method
+- the ours.py is the method we proposed

 ## example usage
 ```sh